goroda/c3cpp/README.md

 # C3CPP
 C++11 wrapper for the compressed-continuous-computation (c3) [library](https://github.com/goroda/compressed-continuous-computation).
 This is intended to be a very thin wrapper.
 It has two goals:

-1. Provides lifetime management to avoid manual memory allocation and deallocation
+1. Provide lifetime management to avoid manual memory allocation and deallocation.
-2. To wrap c3 in a namespace to avoid conflicts when using it in C++ code.
+2. Wrap c3 in a namespace to avoid conflicts when using it in C++ code.

 ## Installation

-1. Install c3 and cd into the directory
+1. Install c3 and ~cd~ into the directory
 ```
 git clone https://github.com/goroda/compressed-continuous-computation c3
 cd c3